Kielce railway station

-Kielce railway station is a railway station in Kielce, Świętokrzyskie Voivodeship (Holy Cross Province), Poland.
+Kielce Główne, in English known as Kielce Main Station, is a railway station in Kielce, Świętokrzyskie Voivodeship (Holy Cross Province), Poland.
 According to the classification of passenger stations in Poland, it belongs to Voivodeship station.
 In 2018, the station served approximately 5,400 passengers a day.

 History

-The history of the station dates back to 1885, when it was opened on January 25, when the construction of the line linking Iwanogród (Dęblin) and Dąbrowa Górnicza was completed.
+The history of the station dates back to 1885.
+It was opened on 25 January that year, when the construction of the line linking Iwanogród (Dęblin) and Dąbrowa Górnicza was completed.
 During World War I, the Russians partially blew it up, but the railway station was rebuilt soon after by the Austrians who occupied the city in a slightly changed form.
 During the war in 1939, one of the wings and the front part from the track side were damaged.
 The damage was repaired by the Germans, removing details from the façade and changing the shape of the windows.
 The building existed in this form until 1966.
-Five years later, in 1971, a new station building with greater functionality than the previous one, which still stands, was put into use.
+Five years later, in 1971, a new station building with greater functionality than the previous one was put into use.
+In 2022, renovation work began during which the current station was demolished and a new station of the same design was built.
+It is to gain new functionality and greater accessibility for travellers.
+The modernisation of the station is expected to be completed at the end of 2023.